tradeparadex/paradex-docs/README.md

 We welcome contributions from the community!

 - To submit an issue, please use the [issue tracker](https://github.com/tradeparadex/paradex-docs/issues/new/choose).
-- For more detailed guidelines, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.
+- For more detailed guidelines, please refer to our [Contribution Guide](CONTRIBUTING.md) .